GregUtas/robust-services-core/docs/RSC-Coding-Guidlines.md

 # Robust Services Core: Coding Guidelines
+All code must `>parse` successfully.

-The `>check` and `>trim` commands can help to determine whether software follows most of these guidelines.
+Use the `>check` and `>trim` commands to help determine whether software follows these guidelines.

 ## Formatting
+Try to make it impossible for a reader to tell where code was added or changed.
 1. Begin each file with the following heading:
 ```
   //================================================================================